Canon 200D vs Nikon D7200

 It is notable that the D7200 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 200D lacks such a headphone port.

-The 200D is a recent model that features in the current product line-up of Canon.
-In contrast, the D7200 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.
+Both the 200D and the D7200 have been discontinued, but can regularly be found used on eBay.
+The D7200 was replaced by the Nikon D7500, while the 200D was followed by the Canon 250D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 200D vs Nikon D7200

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 200D and the Nikon D7200?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 200D: